What is Social Media ROI?

 - Time spent on glossary pages

-Once you set those ‘measurable metric’ goals up in Google Analytics (we walk you through how to do that here), you can start measuring.
+Once you set those ‘measurable metric’ goals up in Google Analytics, you can start measuring.

 So you set your goals up in Google Analytics and you’re tracking how many users that come to your site from social are converting and completing goals.
 Great start, but we can’t just leave it at that, because that probably wouldn’t give your social media platforms enough credit and help you calculate your true social media ROI.

 Consider this example.
 A teen sees a Power Poetry Tweet that includes a link to Power Poetry’s site, so they click through to see what it’s all about, and spend a couple minutes on the site.
 The next night they remember Power Poetry and decide they want to sign up.
 They search ‘Power Poetry’ in Google, get to the site, and become a member (convert).
 In Google Analytics, ‘Organic Search’ will get the credit for that goal completion, even though Twitter played a huge role in getting that user to convert.
 And if this happens hundreds of times, your Twitter account is going to be cheated out of a whole lot of credit.

 That’s where assisted conversions come in.
 Google Analytics’ assisted conversions track user behavior over time so that you can understand all of a user’s interactions with your site leading up to their conversion.
 This helps distribute credit to platforms and channels so you can more accurately understand your social media ROI.
 We break down how to use assisted conversions for you here.

 This is a question we get all the time: “What are industry standards and benchmarks for this metric?”
 We’ve researched and dug through industry reports and have come with some (varying) numbers, but the reality of it is that the best benchmarks to refer to are your own.
 Look at your data, compare performance to past performance, and use that as an indication of success.